eclipse-sw360/sw360/README.md

 cd sw360
 pip install pre-commit
 pre-commit install

-### Note on build requirements

-Please note that even partial or module-level Maven builds require deploy-related properties to be set due to enforced build rules.

-At a minimum, the `base.deploy.dir` property must be provided, otherwise the build will fail with a Maven Enforcer error.

-This applies even when building individual modules (for example, `libraries`).

 ```

+> **Note on build requirements:** even partial or module-level Maven builds
+> require deploy-related properties to be set due to enforced build rules.
+> At a minimum, `base.deploy.dir` must be provided (e.g. `-Djars.deploy.dir=deploy`),
+> otherwise the build will fail with a Maven Enforcer error.

 **Step 2**: Build the code